Chart Color Schemes

 Palmwoods is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-The dwelling structure in Palmwoods, as per the latest Census, consisted of 93.5% houses and 6.5% other dwellings (including semi-detached, apartments, 'other' dwellings).
-This is similar to Non-Metro Qld's composition of 93.2% houses and 6.7% other dwellings.
-Home ownership in Palmwoods was at 38.6%, comparable to Non-Metro Qld's level.
-The remaining dwellings were either mortgaged (43.5%) or rented (17.9%).
-In Palmwoods, the median monthly mortgage repayment was $1,950, which is higher than Non-Metro Qld's average of $1,863.
-The median weekly rent figure in Palmwoods was recorded at $410, compared to Non-Metro Qld's $400.
-Nationally, Palmwoods's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.
+Palmwoods' dwelling structure, as per the latest Census, consisted of 93.5% houses and 6.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compared to Non-Metro Qld's 93.2% houses and 6.7% other dwellings.
+Home ownership in Palmwoods was at 38.6%, aligning with Non-Metro Qld's figure.
+Dwellings were either mortgaged (43.5%) or rented (17.9%).
+The median monthly mortgage repayment in the area was $1,950, higher than Non-Metro Qld's average of $1,863.
+The median weekly rent was recorded at $410, compared to Non-Metro Qld's $400.
+Nationally, Palmwoods' mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing